Athena Parthenos: Description

 Only the pedestal of the statue has been preserved.
 It is a parallelepiped in poros measuring 8.065 by 4.10 m and 1.30 to 1.50 m high.
 On the front of this base, a carved plaque evoked the birth of Pandora in the presence of twenty gods.
-It is the only decorative element that has not subsequently been copied and reproduced, so it is unknown in its details.
-It is not even possible to know if it was made of marble or gilded bronze.
-The presence of this theme (birth of the first woman, plus fatal woman) is quite difficult to reconcile with the representation of the virgin goddess of wisdom.
+It is the only decorative element that was not subsequently copied and reproduced, so its details are unknown.
+It is not even possible to know if the plaque was made of marble or gilded bronze.
+The presence of this theme (birth of the first woman and the first femme fatale) is quite difficult to reconcile with the representation of the virgin goddess of wisdom.
 It was perhaps a symbol of both aspects of femininity, or even the growing role of women in Athens in the fifth century BCE.
-Other interpretations are proposed.
-Helios and Selene framed the scene; it is, therefore, possible to see it as a form of calendar.
-Pandora can also be read as a warning that with the gods, nothing was ever taken for granted.
-Thus, the triumphant Athens of Pericles mastered modern techniques, just as the first men had mastered fire.
-They had thus unbalanced the old order and had been punished (with a woman made by Hephaistus, god of fire and techniques).
-Athens, therefore, had to avoid falling into hubris.
-More optimistically, Pandora's myth could be a reminder that even deep in the difficulties, hope can always be reborn.
+Other interpretations have been proposed.
+Because Helios and Selene framed the scene, it is possible to interpret it as a kind of calendar.
+But Pandora can also be understood as a warning that, with the gods, nothing is ever taken for granted.
+On this reading, the triumphant Athens of Pericles has mastered modern techniques, just as the first men mastered fire.
+But those men had thereby unbalanced the old order and had been punished with the gift of a dangerous woman made by Hephaestus, god of fire and technology.
+Athens, therefore, had to avoid a similar form of hubris.
+More optimistically, Pandora's myth could be a reminder that even in dire straits, hope can always be reborn.
 Finally, far from Pandora described by Hesiod and quoted by Pausanias to evoke the decoration of the base, there is an Athenian Pandora.
 She is one of the daughters of Erechtheus, one of the Hyacinthides who sacrificed herself to save the city.
 She would have had a miraculous birth, of the autochthonic type, and was linked to the goddess Athena, mainly by weaving.
 Pandora was presented in this Athenian myth as a kourotrophic (child carrier therefore a nurse) and a bearer of benefits.
 From then on, Joan Connelly proposes to read the scene as the apotheosis of Athenian Pandora, and not as the birth of the "Hesiodic" Pandora.